microsoft/playwright/docs/src/api/class-request.md

   - `responseBodySize` <[int]> Size of the received response body (encoded) in bytes.
   - `responseHeadersSize` <[int]> Total number of bytes from the start of the HTTP response message until (and including) the double CRLF before the body.

 Returns resource size information for given request.
-Requires the response to be finished via [`method: Response.finished`] to ensure the info is available.

 ## method: Request.timing
 - returns: <[Object]>